ThatFave/homelab/README.md

 # Homelab

-to be deployed with flux.
+to be deployed with tanka

+jb update -> tk apply